ailzy/VCA/README.md

     Variable-Collection collects the value of an given expression at each time the given line executed.
 Now, we use our example directory to make things clear.
     It includes three files: cpoints.ini, demo.py user.py.
 Move all of them to your working directory.
-It's noticed that, 'demo.py' is a typical mustang script with 'user.py' as it's model class.
+It's noticed that, 'demo.py' is a typical script with 'user.py' as it's model class.

     The aims now are collecting variables in user.py.
 For example, we aim to collect an